Motivic local density of isolated surface singularities: Proof of the formula for surfaces

+In this section, we prove Theorem \ref{thm : formula surface}.
+We recall the following: let $\pi : Y \longrightarrow X$ be a resolution of the singularity that factors through the blowup of the maximal ideal and the Nash transform of $(X,O)$, and such that the exceptional locus is simple normal crossing.
+We denote by $E_i$ the irreducible component of the exceptional divisor $D=\pi^{-1}(0)$.
+Let $l:(X,O) \longrightarrow (\C^2,0)$ be a generic projection.
+We also require that $\Pi_l^* \cap E_j = \emptyset$ for components $E_j$ with associated inner rate equal to 1, where $\Pi_l^*$ denotes the strict transform of the polar curve $\Pi_l$.

 \begin{theorem} Let $X$ be an algebraic surface (i.e. a 2-dimensional separated scheme of finite type) over $\C$ with a unique isolated singularity $O$.
-Let $\pi : Y \longrightarrow X$ be a good resolution of the singularity, that factors through the blowup of the maximal ideal and the Nash transform, and such that the exceptional locus is simple normal crossing.
-Set $E_i$ the irreducible components of the exceptional locus, $m_i$ its multiplicity and $q_i$ its associated inner rate.
+Let $\pi : Y \longrightarrow X$ be a good resolution of the singularity that satisfies the previous conditions, .
+Denote $E_i$ the irreducible components of the exceptional locus, $m_i$ its multiplicity and $q_i$ its associated inner rate.
 Set $E_i^0=E_i \smallsetminus \cup_{j \neq i} E_j$.
 The motivic local density of $X$ at the point $O$ is given by:

 which lies in $\mathcal{M}_\C \otimes \Q$. \end{theorem}

 \begin{remark} Consider $E_i$ an exceptional component of the exceptional locus such that $q_i$ its associated inner rate is equal to one.
 If $E_i \cap E_j \neq 0$ for $E_j$ an other exceptional component, then $q_j \neq 1$. \end{remark}